thheller/cljs-jsmodules-test/README.md

 ie is there some way to do the equivalent of js `import {Bar} from 'Foo''`.
 Now that Google Closure understands these libraries, could the cljs `:import` be used?
 My experiments say not, but why not?

+Pointing the foreign-lib to the "src" directory of js-joda was another idea (it should create foreign lib entries for each file), but doing that
+I get ' This language feature is only supported for ECMASCRIPT6 mode or better' - so newer version of Google Closure? some flag to enable this? transpile the js first?

 To be continued ...